Mihai Mocanu

-Mihai Mocanu (24 February 1942 – 18 June 2009) was a Romanian football defender.
+Mihai Mocanu (24 February 1942 – 18 June 2009) was a Romanian professional footballer who played as a defender.

 Club career

 Mocanu was born on 24 February 1942 in Constanța, Romania and began playing football in 1952 at local club Locomotiva.
 He then played for Rafinăria Câmpina before returning to his hometown's Electrica to conclude his junior career.
 In 1960 he started his senior career at SNM Constanța, playing for two seasons in Divizia B, subsequently going for one season at Chimia Făgăraș in the same league.